 When asked what profit sharing has allowed her to do, Adler replied, “My philosophy is that money is good for the good it can do.”
 One example of how Adler gives back is through The Sue Adler Team’s Annual 100th Home Sale Charity Program, where she donates $20,000 to six local charities, as voted on by the community.
 She has also funded Hear It Direct – a real estate consumer conference – through profit share and later donated the video content to KW’s Customer Experience course.

 “The best part about profit sharing is that I can live a life by design and will it to my daughters!
 One of my personal goals was to travel to all seven continents.
 We recently returned from Africa, making that our seventh!
 Thank you, Gary Keller, for being the kind of leader that creates opportunities of abundance for others, and for empowering us to pay it forward.
 I’m so grateful.”

 The wealth you build with profit share is not only for today, but it is also part of the legacy you will leave behind.
-This is because there is NO end to profit share.
-After you’ve been with Keller Williams for three years, you are vested, and your profit share distributions will continue to roll in as long as the associates you sponsored down your seven levels continue contributing to the profit of the market center.
-Unlike other companies, if you ever leave Keller Williams, the checks will follow.
-No matter why or when you exit production, a profit share tree will continue to provide shade for all those under it for generations to come.
+After you’ve been with Keller Williams for seven years you are vested, your profit share distributions will continue to roll in as long as the associates you sponsored down your seven levels continue contributing to the profit of the market center and you do not subsequently compete or recruit against Keller Williams.
+And, if you choose to exit production, the checks will follow and your profit share tree will continue to provide shade for all those under it for generations to come.